lgommans/dro.pm/README.md

 you can generate life-long and custom URLs on a FCFS basis.
 The time limits would probably be something like between 2 seconds and 2 weeks.

-Another idea includes a manager where you have one link behind which there is an overview of links, texts (pastes), and files, and people opening the link can pick from the menu what they want to open.
+Another idea includes a manager where you have one link behind which is an overview of links, texts (pastes), and files, and people opening the link can pick from the menu what they want to open.
-An example case for this would be a classroom setting, where the teacher generates a link the first time s/he needs it and adds more resources to it later.
+An example case for this would be a classroom setting, where the teacher generates a link the first time s/he needs it and adds more resources to it throughout the lesson.
 Here, it would also be useful to give a store/load option, where the collective page can be downloaded.
 And, after downloading, maybe also load it back into a new link later, for example for the next session.